 There is no secret that Canada has some stunning lakes, more than any country in the world.
 Canmore has a wide selection of waterways itself, and there are so many water activities that visitors can do in the area.

-One of those things that have made its way from the coast is stand up paddleboarding.
+One of those things that have made their way from the coast is stand up paddleboarding.
 Bow Valley Stand Up Paddleboarding has been operating in Canmore for the past five years and offers rentals, lessons, and sales.
 On nice days in the summer, they often have a pop-up van at the Canmore Reservoir where you can rent a paddleboard.

 It’s an amazing way to take in the stunning waterways around Canmore and one of the best things to do in Canmore in the summer.
 Of course, if you don’t want to risk a very brisk swim in the water, you can opt for a traditional canoe from Banff Canoe Club.